d-dahir/uk-inflation-forecasting/README.md

 - For a detailed understanding, see below.

 ## Viewing the Analysis
-To view the rendered R Markdown sheet, (https://deedahir.github.io/uk-inflation-forecasting/)
+To view the rendered R Markdown sheet (containing code, plots & analysis) => (https://deedahir.github.io/uk-inflation-forecasting/)

 ## Tools and Technologies Used
 - **R**: The primary tool used for data analysis and visualization.